 To provide training that reflects current industry practice and valid assessment, your RTO’s trainers and assessors must have current skills in their industry area.

 The current industry skills held by trainers and assessors:

-- need to be consistent with the requirements of the training packages/accredited courses they are delivering, and
+- need to be consistent with the requirements of any training packages or accredited courses they are delivering

 - need to be consistent with the required skills for trainers and assessors that your RTO has identified through industry engagement.

 The training package implementation guide that accompanies a may also include advice on maintaining current industry-specific skills.

 Currency in skills will depend on the industry area.
 Some industries operate in an environment where continual changes to technology or societal needs can mean that resources and processes are quickly out of date.
 In these industries, RTOs need to stay informed and regularly engage with industry to understand the industry skills trainers and assessors need.

 How trainers and assessors can demonstrate current industry skills

 Your trainers and assessors need to show how they have maintained, upgraded or developed new skills relevant to current industry needs.

 Aim to ensure that your trainers and assessors:

 The purpose of a trainer and assessor workplace visit will determine whether the visit counts towards evidence of current industry skills: